rhessing/node-sshd/README.md

 The image is based on the latest official node bullseye image

 ## Default SSH user
-The default user for SSH login is node.
+The default user for SSH login is `dev`.
 The user does not have a password set, a public key is required.

 ## Public key
 The public key is configured using a bind mount.
 The location within the container is: /home/node/.ssh/authorized_keys